Joe Biden Fast Facts

 December 18, 1972 - While Christmas shopping, Biden's first wife, Neilia Hunter Biden, and daughter Naomi Biden are killed in a car accident.
 His sons Beau and Hunter are badly injured, but survive.

-January 5, 1973 - Is sworn in as US senator to Delaware at son Beau's bedside in the hospital.
+January 5, 1973 - Is sworn in as US senator of Delaware at son Beau's bedside in the hospital.

 1987-1995 - Chairman of the Senate Committee on the Judiciary.